Garage Door Repairs In Columbus Ohio

 8. Your Garage Door Closes Halfway, Then Opens Up Again

 Your garage door has a safety feature that prevents accidental crushing of objects that are in its path.
 Ordinary objects such as toys and trash, but your tracks can also build up debris such as mud, gum or coat hangers.
-Make sure the track’s path and the ground is clear of obstructions.
+Make sure the track’s path and the ground are clear of obstructions.

-9. Your Garage Door Closes Completely, But Opens Immediately
+9. Your Garage Door Closes Completely But Opens Immediately

-No, its not aliens who are playing with your garage door, but something more logical.
+No, it’s not aliens who are playing with your garage door, but something more logical.
 More specifically, the cause of this annoying problem is the close and open limit settings that were set on your garage door opener.
 This useful range dictates how far your garage door should travel, or move before the “full close”.
 Set the limit too high, and the garage door will smash into the pavement prematurely, as the garage door opener thinks it has hit something, then safety measures will dictate that it should go back up to prevent an accidental crushing.
 See your garage door’s manual and check how to adjust the settings accordingly.

 10. Your Tracks Are Out Of Alignment

 This garage door problem poses a very serious issue for you and your family’s health, so make sure to contact a professional garage door repair service immediately.
 The metal tracks that the door slides on needs to be perfectly aligned for your door to function.
 A physical check-up may reveal gaps on the rollers or a bent rail that needs urgent attention.
 The garage door’s weight can further multiply the damages if left by itself for a period of time.